sillsdev/khmer-character-specification/specification.md

 >*   _ក្បាល (ក+្+ប+ា+ល) 'head' is pronounced as /kɓaal/ because ក /k/ and ប /ɓ/ are in the first series, and the first series of vowel symbol ា is _/aa/_._
 >*   _គ្នា (គ+្+ន+ា) 'first person singular (informal)' is pronounced as /knie/ because គ and ន are both in the second series, and the second series of the vowel symbol ា is /ie/._

 After describing three accounts on the series assimilation, Sok (ibidː26-27) categorized the orthographic consonants into five groupsː IMPLOSIVE, UNASPIRATED PLOSIVE, ASPIRATED PLOSIVE, FRICATIVE, and SONORANT (See the table below).
-He hypothesized that the least sonorous consonant of an initial cluster determines the series of the following vowel based on the three accounts (Huffman (1970ː44), Kin (2007ː63) and Chan (2010ː107)).
+The least sonorous consonant of an initial cluster determines the series of the following vowel (Huffman (1970ː44), Kin (2007ː63) and Chan (2010ː107)).

 The table below reads IMPLOSIVE consonants are the least sonorous and SONORANT consonants are the most sonorous.
 Those in between are ordered by increasing sonority.
 For instance.
 IMPLOSIVE consonants are less sonorous than UNASPIRATED PLOSIVE, and UNASPIRATED PLOSIVE are less sonorous than ASPIRATED PLOSIVE, and so forth.